-The Procurement Manager shall have responsibility for co-ordinating such prequalification process, including receiving completed Pre-qualification Questionnaires, and, from those considered eligible to bid for the Contract, the Procurement Manager and the Project Officer shall together compile a shortlist of persons, firms or organisations from whom Tenders may be invited.
+The Corporate Procurement Manager shall have responsibility for co-ordinating such pre-qualification process, including receiving completed PQQs, and, from those considered eligible to bid for the Contract, the Corporate Procurement Manager and the Project Officer shall together compile a shortlist of persons, firms or organisations from whom Tenders may be invited.
 That shortlist shall have regard to the minimum number of Tenders required in accordance with the Table in section 10a.

-When the selection process has been completed, the Procurement Manager shall inform unsuccessful applicants that they were not selected to tender, together with brief reasons as to why they were not so selected.
+When the selection process has been completed, the Corporate Procurement Manager shall inform unsuccessful applicants that they were not selected to tender, together with brief reasons as to why they were not so selected.